Of course we want kids to be kind in general, but why does it really matter so much in a classroom?

 I’m sure you know exactly what I mean!

 During writing time with your class, have students write a “Happy Note” to the special helper of the day.
-Students drop their note into the Happy Bucket.
-Later, I collect them (to read them first) and we share them as a class.
-The special helper gets to take them all home – they are a cherished treasure!
+It doesn’t have to be fancy or complicated.
+Students write a kind note about that person and drop it into the Happy Bucket.
+The special helper gets to take them all home – they are a cherished treasure and sharing them together is a great way to end the day!

 Begin each morning with a Friendship Circle, where students sit in a circle and give a compliment to the person sitting to the right, and that person says “Thank you” until you’ve gone all the way around.
 The last person gets to say something nice to the teacher!